 The Bachelor of Science in Electrical Engineering Technology degree is accredited according to the program requirements established by the Accreditation Board for Engineering and Technology—Engineering Technology Accreditation Commission (ABET-ETAC).
+Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

 Program Educational Objectives